melezhik/SparrowCI/why.md

 It’s not only not natural to read (we use none relevant print command to set the output), but also to maintain.

-One of the question that pops here, if I use high level general purpose programming language why should I use print commands to declare return output ?
+* One of the question that pops up here, if I use high level general purpose programming language why should I use print commands to declare return output ?
+* Another question - how can step return structured, complex object data?

+* And the last but not the least how to pass _arbitrary_ configuration as a task input?

 ---